PandaGongfu/AlgoDesign/README.md

 # AlgoDesign
-This repository consists of python code for the programming assignments of the Coursera course Algorithm Design by Time Rougarden.
+This repository consists of python scripts that are solutions to  programming assignments of the Coursera course Algorithm Design (parts I and II) by Time Rougarden from Stanford.
+Each folder corresponds to the assignment of one week and is named after the problems.